cuixuejiao/twip/README.md

 I like using public cloud resources (My personal favorite is Digital Ocean as i find droplets are easy to deal with).
-Since *AWS* is one of the choices, I start by spinning up a brand spanking new EC2 t2.micro instance, running `Ubuntu 14.04.3 LTS`.
-Please remember to open port `80` for HTTP traffic in the security group associated with your instance.
+Since *AWS* is one of the choices, I start by spinning up a brand spanking new EC2 t2.micro instance, running *Ubuntu 14.04.3 LTS*.
+Please remember to open port *80* for HTTP traffic and a port *1936* for monitoring (will be discussed later) in the security group associated with your instance.

 ### Docker Machine